Bence Nanay: Work

 He is the editor of The Monist's special issue on the philosophy of Robert Musil and the editor on the centenary special issue on Heinrich Wölfflin in Journal of Aesthetics and Art Criticism.

 Nanay is also known for his work as a film critic.
-He served as a jury member at a number of major film festivals, including the Chicago International Film Festival, the San Francisco Film Festival, the Miami International Film Festival and the Mar del Plata International Film Festival (Argentina).
+He has served as a jury member at a number of major film festivals, including the Chicago International Film Festival, the San Francisco Film Festival, the Miami International Film Festival and the Mar del Plata International Film Festival (Argentina).